-This is a conservative blog with a liberal blogrolling policy.
 You add me, I add you, everybody wins.
-"The Roll" and "Web 2.0" are special blogrolls that are links of interest to me.
+"Reciprocated Links" Just like it sounds "The Roll" and "Web 2.0" are websites that are links of interest to me.
 They are subject to change without notice.

 One of two hospitals designated to treat bird flu cases in the Indonesian capital has been overwhelmed with patients with symptoms of the disease, a doctor said on Monday.

 In response to a new surge in cases, two Indonesian ministers said the government was pressing for a ban on backyard fowl in three provincial areas worst hit by the H5N1 bird flu virus.

 Four Indonesians have died this year after a six-week lull in cases, taking the number of human deaths from bird flu in the country to 61, the highest of any country.

 Nine people with bird flu symptoms, including a 5-year-old girls in intensive care, were being treated at Jakarta’s Persahabatan hospital and its isolation rooms could accept no more patients, the head of the hospital’s bird flu ward said.

 “If we get more patients, we will send them to Sulianti Saroso,” Muchtar Ichsan told Reuters, referring the country’s main bird flu treatment centre in North Jakarta.